The Bigger, Stronger Opponent in No Gi…

 - Getting the underhook is one of the keys to passing the half guard in no gi.
 Here are four details that allow you to dominate the battle for the underhook in no gi grappling,

-- A drill that makes it easy and instinctive to catch your opponent in the single leg X Guard position,
+- A simple drill that makes attacking with the powerful single leg X Guard position easy and instinctive,

 - There’s a lot more to controlling side mount than simply locking your hands together and squeezing as hard as you can.
 Learn the subtle adjustments that control your opponent without tiring yourself out, while also leaving you in a position to launch your own submission attacks,